A Black Forest Walden / Letters to Camondo

 If Krell ponders existential questions while walking and inhabiting a small corner of a German mountain range, the British author and potter Edmund de Waal does the same inside a mansion located in the 11th Arrondissement of Paris, the Musée de Nissim de Camondo.

 The subtitle to A Black Forrest Walden suggests there will be conversations with Thoreau found inside its pages.
-But this is not the case.
-Krell never addresses Thoreau directly, not in his praise, nor with his criticism.
+But Krell never addresses Thoreau directly, not in his praise, nor with his criticism.

 Ostensibly pulled in by the magic of the unaltered interiors and objects from the past, de Waal wanders through the house almost a century later, experiencing it hardly changed, and describes what he sees and feels, in the process slowly telling a gripping family story that emerges from behind the objects—a story equally quiet and dramatic.